Videoton TV-Computer

 The TVC has three graphical modes: 128×240/16 colors, 256×240/4 colors, and 512×240/2 colors (black and white).
+There was no text mode, only graphical.
+This made the computer a bit slow and smooth scrolling is pretty challenging (though there are examples for vertical and horizontal scrolling games nowadays).

 Few programs existed for the computer.
 Many of these were written by dedicated amateurs and were distributed by mail.